 Since it’s important for athletes and joggers to hear their surroundings while working out, Sennheiser includes an “Aware” mode to maximize your ability to hear environmental noise, especially when paired with the open ear tips.
 Moreover, this mode adjusts the EQ of the earbuds to provide more bass, which helps to limit the common auditory masking of low frequencies from environmental noise.

-How does the Sennheiser Sport True Wireless connect?
+How do the Sennheiser Sport True Wireless connect?

-The Sennheiser Sport True Wireless connects to your device over Bluetooth 5.2 and supports the SBC, AAC, and aptX codecs.
+The Sennheiser Sport True Wireless connect to your device over Bluetooth 5.2 and support the SBC, AAC, and aptX codecs.
 This ensures a steady connection across all devices, whether you have an Apple or Android phone.
-The earbuds are quick to connect to new devices, and stay connected even while we move them meters away from the source device during workouts.
+The earbuds quickly connect to new devices and stay connected even while we move them meters away from the source device during workouts.